osmosis-labs/docs/docs/beaker/README.md

 #### `.beaker`

-Last but not least, `.beaker` which is the most unusal part.
+Last but not least, `.beaker` which is the most unusual part.
 It contains 2 files:

 ```
 ├── state.json
 └── state.local.json
 ```

-These 2 files has similar functionality, which are containing beaker related state such as `address`, `code-id`, `label` for each contract on each network for later use.
+These 2 files have similar functionality, which are containing beaker related state such as `address`, `code-id`, `label` for each contract on each network for later use.

 While `state.json` is there for mainnet and testnet state. `state.local.json` is intended to use locally and _being gitignored_ since its state will not make any sense on other's machine.